nikolaydubina/everything-wrong-with-swiftdata/README.md

 ## Query

+- SwiftData cannot query by array member in field
 - SwiftData cannot query dynamic properties (e.g. using Bidning and other dynamic data would not work)
 - SwiftData cannot query from inside ObservableObject, only from View query is possible (might be possible if pass modelcontext though, but not sure if notifications will work)